 Archon Fung is Winthrop Laflin McCormack Professor of Citizenship and Self-Government at the Harvard Kennedy School.
 His research explores policies, practices, and institutional designs that deepen the quality of democratic governance, in particular public participation, deliberation, and transparency.
 He co-directs the Transparency Policy Project and leads democratic governance programs of the Ash Center for Democratic Governance and Innovation at the Kennedy School.
 His books include Full Disclosure: The Perils and Promise of Transparency (Cambridge University Press, with Mary Graham and David Weil) and Empowered Participation: Reinventing Urban Democracy(Princeton University Press).

 Confirmed speakers: Michelle Brook (The Democracy Society), Jim Killock (Open Rights Group), Nicole Curato (University of Canberra), Alfred Moore (University of York), Katherine Dommett (University of Sheffield), Anastasia Kavada (University of Westminster), Rikki Dean(Goethe University Frankfurt).
 More to follow.
 The event is hosted by Graham Smith.
-It is organized by the Centre of the Study for Democracy together with the PSA Participatory and Deliberative Democracy specialist group.
+It is organized by the Centre for the Study for Democracy together with the PSA Participatory and Deliberative Democracy specialist group.

 How to book